rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 ### Characteristics - Possessors of characterstics

-This is the distinction between a property (or characteristic) and property-bearer.
+This is the distinction between a property, feature, attribute, quality (or characteristic) and something that is said to possess, have or bear it, i.e., a property-bearer.

 ### Copyright